alaz/showdownj/README.md

 ## Project
-This tiny project is aimed to investigate ways of processing of [Markdown][] markup language for Java projects.
+This tiny project is aimed to investigate ways of processing of [Markdown][] markup language for Scala projects.
 It was inspired by the article of Brian Carper ["Clojure and Markdown (and Javascript and Java and...)"][clojs]

-The project provides a trivial API to process Markdown markup based on three
+The project provides a trivial Scala API to process Markdown markup based on three
 implementations:

 * [MarkdownJ][] is a pure Java library